Generating new gravitational solutions by matrix multiplication

-As a consequence of Theorem \ref{theoraccr} we see that, once a canonical WH factorization of a monodromy matrix is obtained, by simply calculating the limit of the ``minus" factor when $\tau$ tends to $\infty$, we get a matrix $M(\rho, v)$ which gives a solution to \eqref{fi2d}.
+Theorem \ref{theoraccr} states that once a canonical Wiener-Hopf factorisation of a monodromy matrix is obtained, we get a matrix $M(\rho, v)$ which gives a solution to \eqref{fi2d}, by simply calculating the limit of the ``minus" factor when $\tau$ tends to $\infty$, see \eqref{defM}.

-It is thus natural to ask if the same could be achieved through another type of factorization of the monodromy matrix.
-Indeed, in Section 7 of \cite{Aniceto:2019rhg}, a case study of a meromorphic factorization was performed, which showed that it is also possible to obtain solutions to the field equations by means of meromorphic factorizations of a monodromy matrix and subsequently taking the limit $\tau \rightarrow \infty$ of one of the factors in the factorization, as in the case of a canonical factorization in Theorem \ref{theoraccr}.
-It was moreover shown that the solution thus obtained (a Kasner solution to the field equations of General Relativity in four dimensions) was different from the one obtained through a canonical WH factorization of the same monodromy matrix.
+It is now natural to ask if the same can be achieved through other types of factorisation of the monodromy matrix.
+Indeed, in Section 7 of \cite{Aniceto:2019rhg}, a case study showed that it is also possible to obtain solutions to the field equations by means of meromorphic factorisations \cite{CLS} of a monodromy matrix and subsequently taking the limit $\tau \rightarrow \infty$ of one of the factors in the factorisation.
+It was moreover shown that the solution thus obtained (a Kasner solution to the field equations of General Relativity in four dimensions) was different from the one obtained through a canonical Wiener-Hopf factorisation of the same monodromy matrix.

-In order to discuss this in a more general setting, we begin with a few remarks regarding canonical and meromorphic factorizations.